RachelFurlong-dev/milestone-project3-v1/README.md

 Set up an account with the document based database [MongoDB Atlas](https://www.mongodb.com/)
 ### Set up MongoDB
 set up the following:
-- a cluster on which a database can run.
+1. a cluster on which a database can run.
-- add a new database user with username and password.
+2. add a new database user with username and password.
-- set privileges as Read and Write to the database.
+3. set privileges as Read and Write to the database.
-- whiteliste IP address and select allow Access From Anywhere.
+4. whiteliste IP address and select allow Access From Anywhere.
-- Once the cluster is fully provisioned, create a new database called houseplantr_db to store the data that will be used with the app.
+5. Once the cluster is fully provisioned, create a new database called houseplantr_db to store the data that will be used with the app.
 ### Set up collections:
-Create three collections within the database: Categories, Houseplants and Users.
+1. Create three collections within the database: Categories, Houseplants and Users.
-In the Categories collection, Insert a Document and create a key value pair: category_name:Flowering.
+2. In the Categories collection, Insert a Document and create a key value pair: category_name:Flowering.
 At this stage only one houseplant category is needed just to get the app set up.
 The rest of the categories will be added later.
 ### Add document:
-In the houseplants collection set up a document: The first key is category_name:“Flowering” as before.
-Then add additional fields: horticultural name, common name, description, date, created_by, image_url, and houseplant_care.
+1. In the houseplants collection set up a document: The first key is category_name:“Flowering” as before.
+2. Add additional fields: horticultural name, common name, description, date, created_by, image_url, and houseplant_care.
 The relevant houseplant data should be added as key value pairs as in the screenshot below.
 Again, only one houseplant document is needed at this stage to get the app set up, and new documents will be created within the app.
 ![Key Value Pairs within a document](screenshots/example-key-value-pairs.png)
 ### Create the Flask Application
 To create the Flask application:
-- in the Terminal type; 'pip3 install Flask' so that Flask functionality is ready to be imported.
+1. in the Terminal type; 'pip3 install Flask' so that Flask functionality is ready to be imported.
-- create an env.py in which to store sensitive data.
+2. create an env.py in which to store sensitive data.
-- create a gitignore file which was set up to ignore env.py as well as the the '__pycache__/' directory.so that data that must be kept secure such as secret keys will not be saved to GitHub.
+3. create a gitignore file to ignore env.py as well as the the '__pycache__/' directory - data that must be kept secure such as secret keys must not be saved to GitHub.
-- import os to set up default environment variables in the env.py file, as in the screenshot below:
+4. import os to set up default environment variables in the env.py file, as in the screenshot below:
 ![Environment Variables](screenshots/environment-variables.png)
-- update the env package in app.py so Heroku will be able to find the corrrect environment variables as they are not be pushed to GitHub.
+5. update the env package in app.py so Heroku will be able to find the corrrect environment variables as they are not be pushed to GitHub.
-- set the final parameter to debug=True during development, in order to detect errors that may appear, instead of a generic server warning.
+6. set the final parameter to debug=True during development, in order to detect errors that may appear, instead of a generic server warning.
 Change this back to debug=False prior to final deployment.
-- set up a test function to check the app was working correctly in advance of connecting the app to MongoDB.
+7. set up a test function to check the app is working correctly in advance of connecting the app to MongoDB.
 ### Deploy application to Heroku:
-To deploy the application to Heroku:
+To deploy the application to [Heroku](https://www.heroku.com/):
-- create a requirements.txt file where the dependencies required to run the app will be stored.
+1. create a requirements.txt file where the dependencies required to run the app will be stored.
-- create a Procfile where Heroku could get the information needed to run the app.
+2. create a Procfile where Heroku can get the information needed to run the app.
-- create a new app called Houseplantr-v1 in [Heroku](https://www.heroku.com/).
+3. create a new app in Heroku and give it a name.
+4. select location nearest to you.
-- connect to GitHub within the app using the GitHub connect option.
+5. connect to GitHub within the app using the GitHub connect option.
-- select settings>Reveal Config Vars, added in the variables from the env.py file – leave the MONGO_URI field contents empty for now.
+6. select Settings > Reveal Config Vars, and type in the variables from the env.py file into the fields in MongoDB – leave the MONGO_URI field contents empty for now.
-- push the two new files (requirements.txt and Procfile) to the repository.
+7. in GitHub push the two new files (requirements.txt and Procfile) to the repository.
-- select Deploy tab in Heroku, then Enable Automatic Deploys and Deploy Branch.
+8. select the Deploy Tab in Heroku, then Enable Automatic Deploys and Deploy Branch.
 This enables Heroku to receive the code from GitHub and build the app using the required packages.
 ### Connect Flask to MongoDB:
 To connect Flask to MongoDB complete the following:
-- set up a working connection between your application and your database.
+1. set up a working connection between your application and your database.
-- install a third party library called flask-pymongo.
+2. install a third party library called flask-pymongo.
-- install 'dnspython' in order to use the Mongo SRV connection string.
+3. install 'dnspython' in order to use the Mongo SRV connection string.
-- update the requirements.txt file to allow Heroku to detect the new requirements for running the app.
+4. update the requirements.txt file to allow Heroku to detect the new requirements for running the app.
-- add the additional imports at the top of app.py to reflect the new installations.("from flask_pymongo import PyMongo").
+5. add the additional imports at the top of app.py to reflect the new installations.("from flask_pymongo import PyMongo").
-- add "from bson.objectid import ObjectId"(because MongoDB stores its data in a JSON-like format called BSON).
+6. add "from bson.objectid import ObjectId"(MongoDB stores its data in a JSON-like format called BSON).
-- update configuration in app.py to connect to MongoDb.
+7. update configuration in app.py to connect to MongoDB.
-- from MongoDB cluster copy the MONGO_URI connection string, updating database name and password to replace the angle brackets placeholder content.
+8. in your MongoDB cluster copy the MONGO_URI connection string, updating database name and password with your chosen settings to replace the angle brackets placeholder content.
-- copy the completed string to env.py file to complete the MONGO_URI environment variable.
+9. copy the completed string to env.py file to complete the MONGO_URI environment variable.
-- copy the completed string to the MONGO_URI variable in Heroku Config Vars.
+10. copy the completed string to the MONGO_URI variable in Heroku Config Vars.
-- test the app to see if it is connecting with the database successfully.

 ### Display data from MongoDB on template page:
-- run the app to check the correct data from the houseplants collection is visible on the houseplants.html file.
+To test the app to see if it is connecting with the database successfully, run the app to check the correct data from the houseplants collection is visible on the houseplants.html file.
 This indicates that the app has connected with MongoDB successfully.

 # Accessibility
 Accessible features include: